Finance data management...

 Where in the world of Data management do we meet ‘decision makers’?
 The expression "an organization is data-driven" is quite popular these days.
 It can, though, evoke some debate within professional circles.

 I can briefly summarize it as the following:

-- Put data at the centre of the decision making processes
+- Put data at the center of the decision making processes

-- Implement a business governance model within organization that will enable data-driven decision management model
+- Implement a business governance model within an organization that will enable a data-driven decision management model

 - Transformation of the organizational structure and culture so that the data and models actually yield better decision